stanistan/drake/FAQ.md

 work in it.
 Drake will happily support any language you can dream of, as long your scripts can be called via the shell.
 And Drake includes inline support for a variety of languages besides Clojure, including Ruby and Python.

+# How can I contribute to the Drake project?

+Thanks for asking!
+We are actively interested in accepting code submissions, but reports, and any kind of help whatsoever.
+Please feel free to send us pull requests or file a ticket through the main github repo.